mahoneyr/AnythingLLM_File-Manager/README.md

    - Select model with `IMAGE_DESCRIPTION_MODEL=gemma3:4b` (or another compatible model)
    - Choose language with `IMAGE_DESCRIPTION_LANGUAGE=english` (or other language)

+## File Sorting Feature 🗂️ 📁 🔄

+⚠️ **BETA Feature**: The file sorting functionality is currently in beta and not completely tested yet.
+Use with caution. 🧪 🔍

+This feature automatically organizes documents into folders based on their workspace associations: 🌟 ✨

+1. **How it works:** 🛠️
+   - 🔍 Analyzes which workspaces each document is embedded in
+   - 📁 Creates folders with workspace names if they don't already exist
+   - 🔄 Moves documents into folders that match their workspace names
+   - 1️⃣ For documents in exactly one workspace: moves them to a folder named after that workspace
+   - 🔀 For documents in multiple workspaces: special handling applied (feature in development)
+   - 📌 Documents not in any workspace remain in their original location

+2. **Configuration:** ⚙️
+   - ✅ Enable with `SORT_FILES=true` in your `.env` file
+   - 🧹 Optionally enable `DELETE_UNUSED_FOLDERS=true` to clean up empty folders

+3. **Use cases:** 💼
+   - 🗄️ Automatically organize documents by their logical workspace groupings
+   - 🧩 Maintain cleaner file structure that mirrors your AnythingLLM workspaces
+   - 📚 Simplify document management for large knowledge bases

+4. **Limitations (Beta):** ⚠️
+   - 🔀 Documents in multiple workspaces may not be sorted optimally yet
+   - 🐢 Large document collections may take longer to process
+   - 🧩 Some edge cases may not be handled properly

 ## Installation and Setup 🚀

 1. **Clone the repository**: